GeoCodable/Data-Wrangling-Toolbox-For-ArcGIS/README.md

 ```

 ## 4. Merge Features On Cross Reference:
-Iterates file paths in a cross reference file created by the 'Create Workspace Feature Cross Reference' tool and uses the field mapping/cross reference data to merge all datasets listed into a single output feature class.
+Iterates file paths in a cross reference file created by the ["Create Workspace Feature Cross Reference"](3-create-workspace-feature-cross-reference) tool and uses the field mapping/cross reference data to merge all datasets listed into a single output feature class.
 The input feature classes are re-projected into a common projection system before the results are merged.
 The data source path will be retained in a column/field named 'merged_src'.

 ##### Python:
 ```python